SLAM Engineer Recruiter

 Autonomous vehicles, warehouse AMRs, drone companies, AR/VR companies (crossover talent with different deployment context), and university robotics labs.

-Often in dedicated localisation or mapping sub-teams, sometimes embedded within wider perception or autonomy functions.
+Often in dedicated localization or mapping sub-teams, sometimes embedded within wider perception or autonomy functions.

 How we find SLAM talent